 - Gonzo is a whatever/an alien.
 This trope still applies to other Muppets though.
 Fozzy Bear has a bright pink nose.
 Sam the Eagle is blue.

-- Captain Bluebear, who is a blue bear, and his three grandkids, who are pink, yellow and green respectively.
+- In Captain Bluebear, the eponymous blue bear has three grandkids, who are pink, yellow and green respectively.

 - The Pajanimals features a green dog, an orange horse, a blue duck, and a purple cow.